 11. Madrid, Spain

-Spread over 125 hectares, the Retiro Park is one of the largest parks in Europe with large green spaces, live performances, several beautiful monuments and an artificial lake inside.
-This, besides the historic West park and other green spaces in Madrid are in their best self during the spring blossom season.
+Let’s start with my favorite: Spread over 125 hectares, the Retiro Park is one of the largest parks in Europe.
+It comes with large green spaces, live performances, several beautiful monuments, and an artificial lake inside.

-The weather is perfect for picnics and the monuments are not crowded like during the summer holidays.
+The weather there is also perfect for picnics.
+The monuments are not crowded either – like they are during the summer holidays.

-The Spanish capital is also one of the most wheelchair-accessible city, which makes it suitable to take elderly parents with you as well.
-Marvel at the grandeur of the largest palace in the world, visit the incredible art museums, the Alcala gate and feel the serene spirituality at the catholic churches.
+Book a trip now and marvel at the grandeur of the largest palace in the world!
+Visit the incredible art museums, and the Alcala gate, and feel the serene spirituality at the Catholic churches.

-In the evening you can enjoy a family dine-out with flamenco show.
-If you have more than 2 days in your Madrid itinerary, you can also take day trips to historic cities of Toledo and Segovia.
+In the evening, you can enjoy a family dine-out with a flamenco show for entertainment.
+If you have more than 2 days in your Madrid itinerary, you can also take day trips to the historic cities of Toledo and Segovia.